todogroup/ospology/meetings/Agenda_2025/Apr-10.md

 ### Guest Presentation Details

-Hitachi OSPO is promoting both business and OSS community contribution.
-Yuichi will show examples of collaboration with LF leaders and staffs to launch new activities.
+Hitachi OSPO is promoting both business and OSS community contributions.
+Yuichi will show examples of collaboration with LF leaders and staff to launch new activities.

 ### Full Agenda
 - **Welcome** by Ana Jimenez (5 mins)